-This is the 2nd of 3 planned section hikes to hike the entire John Muir Trail.
-Read the trip report for Part 1.
+This is the 2nd of 3 section hikes of the entire John Muir Trail.
+Read the other trip reports for Part 1: Reds Meadow to Yosemite Valley and Part 3: Bishop Pass to Mount Whitney

 Over 6 days in early August of 2020, my dad and I hiked a total of 83 miles as part 2 of our 3-section effort to hike the entire John Muir Trail.